 Why China protests spread and how the regime in Beijing might respond

-‘The only realistic solution is a change to the system ... that will be a hard struggle’
+‘The only realistic solution is a change to the system; that is going to be a hard struggle’

-Protests over China’s draconian ‘zero Covid’ policy are sweeping the country, reaching Beijing and Shanghai amid scenes of mass public defiance not seen since the Tiananmen Square more than three decades ago.
+Police were out in force across China on Monday following scenes of mass public defiance not seen since Tiananmen Square more than three decades ago.

+Authorities in Shanghai erected barricades on a street where demonstrators had gathered, as protests over the draconian “zero Covid” policy sweep the country.

 The discontent is no longer just about the Covid restrictions – which are seemingly ineffective as well as repressive, with cases reaching 40,052, a fifth consecutive daily record – but is now an open challenge to the regime of Xi Jinping.